SystemsApproach/security/firewall.rst

 enterprise or a data center that has no need to pass through such a choke point.
 These limitations have led to the development of *distributed firewalls*, which we discuss in the following section.

-.. sidebar:: Other Security Appliances

-         *Firewalls are often placed inside a larger category of* security appliances—*devices placed at some strategic point in the network to perform a security function.
-Other example appliances include* intrusion detection systems *(IDS) and* intrusion prevention systems *(IPS).
-These systems try to look for anomalous activity, such as an unusually large amount of traffic targeting a given host or port number, for example, and generate alarms for network managers or perhaps even take direct action to limit a possible attack.*

-         *A good example of an IPS is Snort, an open source project first published in 1999, having started life as an IDS, and now owned by Cisco.
-In its original incarnation, Snort provided a lightweight, rule-based packet filtering and capture tool based on Berkeley Packet Filters.
-The idea is that attacks, such as DoS attacks or worms, have a recognizable signature, and that the IDS can be programmed with a rule to recognize the attack traffic.
-An IPS does the additional step of blocking the attack, which sounds easy enough but does raise the issue of false positives.*

-         *For an IDS/IPS that uses packet signatures to be effective, the set of potential attacks need to have been spotted in the wild and analyzed so that suitable rules can be formulated.
-Sharing rules among a community of users helps to speed up this process, and commercial IDS/IPS systems typically come with a subscription to a frequently-updated rules database.*

-         *Another approach to using signatures is to look for* anomalies—*patterns in the behavior of traffic that somehow stand out from "normal" and can be categorized as a potential attack.
-Clearly this approach is attractive in that novel attacks can be detected before they make it into a rule database.
-The hard part is achieving high detection accuracy.
-Anomaly detection typically relies on machine learning algorithms to classify traffic as "normal" or "anomalous".
-Because both signature-based and anomaly-based
-         detection have their respective strengths and weaknesses, it is common to find both approaches used in modern IDS/IPS systems.*

 9.3 Distributed Firewalls
 -------------------------